-- 1. Some of the file access libraries are not fully localised.
-In Windows regional options, you need to set the decimal separator to a period (full stop) - 2.
-De novo settings are in the preferences dialog.
-Most of these settings will be the same as on the Mascot search tab - 3.
-Agilent MassHunter support is a setup option.
-This is because it requires Microsoft .Net 2.0 and this is a big install if you don't need it - 4.
-If you don't register and save a licence, Distiller is a read-only project viewer
+1. Some of the file access libraries are not fully localised.
+In Windows regional options, you need to set the decimal separator to a period (full stop)

+2. De novo settings are in the preferences dialog.
+Most of these settings will be the same as on the Mascot search tab

+3. If you don't register and save a licence, Distiller is a read-only project viewer